-Are you ready to enter into a deeper relationship with the Earth in which you caretake her and are taken care of in turn?
+Are you ready to enter into a deeper relationship with the Earth in which you tend the land and learn to receive her abundance with integrity and grace?

-Learning “primitive” skills opens the doorway to a journey of connection, inspiration, and regeneration that can change your life and change the world.
+Learning these ancestral skills opens the doorway to a journey of connection, inspiration, and regeneration that will change your life and change the world.

 Welcoming and Inspiration!

 Navigating hazards and getting comfortable in the wild.
 Basic survival skills: Shelter, Water, Fire and Food.
 Making coal-burned spoons and beginning the cycle of the year through ceremony.
 Playing and connecting!

 November 8 – 10

 Orientation and Motivation:

 Fall Wild Food Harvest and medicine-making; Navigation and honing a “sense of direction”; Cordage-making and advanced shelters.
 Reclaiming and honoring our own adolescent Rites of Passage.